FOUNDER & INSTRUCTOR

 Raundi is convinced that the Zombie Apocalypse is only another metaphor for poetry--which might explain her strange compulsion to want to infect everyone she meets.
 As the founder of For The Love of Words Creative Writing Collective, she has been offering uniquely designed creative writing and poetry workshops, for writers of all ages, since 2009.

 Raundi has been nominated for a Pushcart award, and has two full-length poerty collections, Let The Ends Spill Over Your Lips and Death of A Snowman: What the Puddle Had to Say.
 Her album Death of A Snowman will be available in Spring 2017.
-She is editor and co-author of The Mammary Chronicles: The Hills Are Alive as well as the editor of 3 all-ages Poetry anthologies: A Poet is A Poet No Matter How Tall, Episode II: Attack of The Poems, and Short Poems Ain't Got Nobody to Love.
+She is editor and co-author of The Mammary Chronicles: The Hills Are Alive as well as the editor of 3 all-ages Poetry anthologies: A Poet is A Poet No Matter How Tall, Episode II: Attack of The Poems, and Short Poems Ain't Got Nobody to Love, and In Poetry, We Believe.

 Raundi has been the featured poet at many Southern California venues; including KPFK’s Poet’s Café, Two Idiots Peddling Poetry, Cobalt Cafe, Beyond Baroque and @One Laguna's Spoken Word/Spoken Song.